LogtalkDotOrg/logtalk3/examples/NOTES.md

 	calls in plain Prolog and explicitly-qualified Prolog module calls (when applicable)

+- `blocks`
+	simpler version of the `bricks` example; illustrates how to use events to avoid breaking object encapsulation when handling object relations

 - `birds`
 	bird identification expert system
 	(example adapted from the "Adventure in Prolog" Amzi! book)